hat is a paramedic?

 EMT (PAR 1000 and 1001) courses start at the beginning of Fall, Spring and usually Summer semesters.
 The day class is Monday and Friday 1230 - 1630.
 Second block night classes that run M-Tu-W-Th from 1800 - 2200 are often offered.
 Students may register online for BOTH PAR 1000/1001 and are accepted as long as space is available.
 Classes fill quickly and over-rides are not issued.

 Both day and evening Paramedic courses start in Fall semester pending sufficient enrollment.
 Applicants are encouraged to submit applications early even if prerequisites are not completed.
 Applications are due May15th.
 You must select your first choice of either "day" or "evening" programs.
 At this time the EC&R Department will make the "sufficient enrollment" decisions.
 After May 15th, admissions will continue over the summer on a space available basis.
-Applications from fully qualified students for the Fall 2013 class close on August 5.
+Due to BCI and urine drug test requirements qualified applicants must apply by July 1.
 Please contact the department at 801-626-6521 for details.
 An application may be found on the home page.

 What is the cost of the program?
 (Tuition - Books - Uniforms - Applications - Incidentals)